Chicago Teacher Residency™ FAQ

 What makes an ideal Teacher Resident candidate?

 There is no single “best” profile to become a successful teacher.
-The Chicago Teacher Residency seeks individuals from all backgrounds and experience who are passionate about transforming the educational outcomes for students in the lowest-performing schools.
+The Chicago Teacher Residency seeks individuals from all backgrounds, who are passionate about transforming the educational outcomes for students in the lowest-performing schools, and are open to coaching and feedback.

 What grade levels or subjects can I teach?